 Things to do in March for kids and mamas

-- Lent begins March 1st this year.
-Are you doing anything special?
+- Lent is beginning.
 We’re going to be reading from the Jesus Storybook Bible and using our Resurrection Eggs this year.

 - Plan a maple sugaring unit study

 - Or go to your local nature center and watch a sugaring demonstration

 - Study the saying “in like a lion, out like a lamb” and figure out where it originated

 - Celebrate Dr. Seuss’ birthday on March 2nd

 - Go outside and enjoy nature.
 Favorite guides and spring topics: